 In this post, I’ll address the shortcomings I’ve found in my own preps up to this point.
-This will be a multi-part article and for part one I will talk about water preps.
+This will be a multi-part article, and for part one, I will talk about water prep.
 Specifically, water prep failures on my part.

 What I want to address in part one of the lessons I’ve learned early in the coronavirus pandemic are shortcomings I’ve found in my own water preps up to this point.

-While I do hope that the Coronavirus becomes a wakeup call for those living by the seat of their pants, it can also be a teaching moment for preppers as to potential holes in their preparedness plans.
+While I do hope that the Coronavirus becomes a wake-up call for those living by the seat of their pants, it can also be a teaching moment for preppers regarding potential holes in their preparedness plans.

-The Coronavirus Disease 2019 (COVID-19) is a serious matter and right now, in the middle of March 2020, we are just in the beginning stages of the crises.
+The Coronavirus Disease 2019 (COVID-19) is a serious matter, and right now, in the middle of March 2020, we are just in the beginning stages of the crisis.

-Overall, I feel good about items and the quantities we’ve stocked up on over the years.
-I feel good about our water preps as well but there are always lessons to be learned and I’ve found several so far.
+Overall, I feel good about the items and the quantities we’ve stocked up on over the years.
+I feel good about our water preps as well, but there are always lessons to be learned, and I’ve found several so far.

 We have hundreds of gallons of water for a major emergency.

-I have a couple 55-gallon drums of rainwater in the garage earmarked for bathing and flushing toilets.
-We also have a couple of drums outside that I use for the garden but those are empty right now so the water wouldn’t freeze in our Michigan winter and crack the plastic drums.
-This water can be consumed using filters I have if the situation became that bad.
+I have a couple of 55-gallon rainwater drums in the garage earmarked for bathing and flushing toilets.
+We also have a couple of drums outside that I use for the garden, but those are empty right now so the water wouldn’t freeze in our Michigan winter and crack the plastic drums.
+This water can be consumed using my filters if the situation worsens.